-Some of the metaphysical concepts of religious faith and Christianity have been put under the microscope, so that any man or woman in the street can see more clearly what does, and what does not, make sense to them about our existence.
-Beautifully presented, this book is a cheering, thought-provoking and intriguing commentary on life today that begs to be re-read, studied and retained for reference, and for others in the family to read and think about the way we live, our relationships, hopes and fears, and making decisions work, as well as asking, ‘How is it some just seem to sail through life?'
+Beautifully presented, this book makes good bed-time reading, and at a chapter a night, it will take just over six weeks to read.
+It is a cheering, thought-provoking and intriguingly different book that due to its considerable useful content, begs to be re-read, studied and retained for reference, and for others in the family to read and think about the way we live, our relationships, hopes and fears, and making decisions work, as well as asking, 'How is it some just seem to sail through life?'

 Read more ....

 The genre is social commentary; a philosophical commentary on life today and where it has come from, the essence of life; life with all its vagaries, challenges and mysteries, and our aspirations for achievement, contentment and understanding.
 The author argues the strengths and weaknesses of human relationships, our beliefs and our ethics, and rationalises Christian orthodoxies with questions about our existence, that which is suspected, but unknown, in a well-balanced way that is intriguing.